 The gorgeous, amazing drapery from the shade store is up!

-Because of the dishonest, irresponsible Home Advisor contractor, accurate measurements couldn't be taken in time to have my panels up for the reveal.
-Then I had a problem with the hardware installer (not from The Shade Store) who had never installed track rods before and had somewhat of a panic attack in which he broke the hardware.
-There have been a few other unexpected situations arise, delaying my ability to get these truly gorgeous panels up and photographed, but I'm THRILLED to finally be able to share them!
+Because of my disastrous Home Advisor experience, accurate measurements couldn't be taken in time to have my panels ready for the reveal.
+There were also a couple of additional situations that further delayed getting these truly gorgeous panels up and photographed, but I'm THRILLED to finally be able to share them.

 I shared here about my experience with The Shade Store.
 After receiving the drapery panels, I'm even more impressed.
 I can't imagine there's another way to more easily purchase window treatments that are this professionally made.
 I chose Sunbrella fabric with no embellishments, and they couldn't be more perfect for these two rooms.